jimbobding/seasons/README.md

 - **Introduction about** section contains a summary of the company and its purpose.
 It also contains a CTA to which takes the user to the bout page which holds more information.
 - **Boxes**  section contains a heading and image of a box of vegetables along with some information about the food boxes we supply and  CTA to the shop where users can buy the products.
 This is to give users an outline of what the company sells.
 - **Subscriptions** section has a brief about how the company supplies boxes containing produce dependent on seasonality and how users can sign up for particular seasons.
 This section has an image of red fruit on a white background and a CTA to the subscriptions page.
-- **Register** section contains a heading informing the user to register to the site above a circular picture of a happy customer in a farm environment using an I-pad the image was used to display te merge of technology and farming to make the connection of ordering fresh produce over the internet.
+- **Register** section contains a heading informing the user to register to the site above a circular picture of a happy customer in a farm environment using an I-pad the image was used to display the merge of technology and farming to make the connection of ordering fresh produce over the internet.
 This section also contains a CTA to the register page.

 #### About page
  - <img src="/" alt="landing_page" target="_blank" rel="noopener" width="850">
 The about page is used to tell the customer about how the company works through its tag line "from farm to box to you"
-- **Hero image** The hero image of the about page is along shot of a farm and mountains.
+- **Hero image** The hero image of the about page is a long shot of a farm and mountains.
-- **Icons** A selection of 3 icons to about the tagline "from farm to box to you" wit a farm, box and person icon each havng a sentannce under each icon.
+- **Icons** A selection of 3 icons to about the tagline "from farm to box to you" wit a farm, box and person icon each having a sentence under each icon.
-- **Farm** section tells the user about wthe farming aspect about the company, wher ewe source our produce, with a picture of people farming.
+- **Farm** section tells the user about the farming aspect about the company, where we source our produce, with a picture of people farming.
-- **Box** section tells the user about the pricecess of how the company curtes the boxes we sends them to the user.
-This section has an image of somepn preparing produce.
+- **Box** section tells the user about the process of how the company curates the boxes before we send them to the user.
+This section has an image of someone preparing produce.
 - **You** section contains a summary of how the companies boxes are tailored to the user.
 This section contains a picture of a man on a farm staring at the camera.